X

 Let's ask, "Where Am I?" – in my new school, in Washington, DC, in the Chesapeake Bay region, in the United States, and in the universe.

-6th grade "Core" is a year-long literature, history, and humanities course, focused on the Washington DC region and its cultural and natural resources – culminating in a multi-day trip to Richmond and historic JamestownReading is central to Core, and students read at last seven novels a year, as well as shorter works.
+6th grade "Core" is a year-long literature, history, and humanities course, focused on the DC region and its cultural and natural resources.
+Students will learn how to read and interpret novels and short stories, examine and analyze historical periods from the ancient world to the modern day, and explore their lives and communities to create a better society – culminating in a three-day capstone trip to New York City.
+Reading is central to Core, and students read at last seven novels a year, as well as shorter works.
 Students write frequently and creatively, do an intensive study of grammar, and complete a full-year research project of their own design.

 Math 6 helps students develop number sense and connect math to science and the wider world.
 Students also begin to practice algebraic thinking through "Hands-on Equations."
 In Earth Science, students explore the geosphere, hydrosphere, atmosphere, and biosphere of the Chesapeake Bay region, with frequent outdoor classes at Rock Creek Park's trails and streams.